sahanihit/Hacktoberfest2020-Newbie/README.md

 - Create pull request

 ### 5.Basic Java Program
+- Go to 5.Java folder.
-- Create the file 5.Java/YOUR-USERNAME.java It should look something like this `5.Java/<YOUR-USERNAME>.java`
+- Create the file YOUR-USERNAME.java
 - Copy the next template into your file and fill the information with yours.
 (Replace along with * )
 ```
 class *YOUR USERNAME* {